TheDevCactus/CPP-Primer-Excercises/README.md

 # CPP-Primer-Excercises

-My solutions to the exercises contained in the fifth edition of C++ Primer
+This repo contains my solutions to the excersises in the book [C++ Primer - Fifth Edition](https://www.informit.com/store/c-plus-plus-primer-9780321714114).

+Organized by chapter and exercise number